okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 ## Publish a CSR with a certificate

-* Use the [Apps API](/docs/reference/api/apps/#publish-csr-for-application) to publish the certificate for Outbound SAML apps.
+* Use the [Apps API](/docs/reference/api/apps/#publish-csr-for-application) to publish the certificate for outbound SAML apps.

-* Use the [IdPs API](/docs/reference/api/idps/#publish-signing-csr-for-idp) to publish the certificate for Inbound SAML apps.
+* Use the [IdPs API](/docs/reference/api/idps/#publish-signing-csr-for-idp) to publish the certificate for inbound SAML apps.

-Base64 encoding and PEM, DER, and CER certificate formats are supported.
+Base64-encoded and PEM, DER, and CER certificate formats are supported.

 * For CER format, change the Content-Type statement to `Content-Type: application/x-x509-ca-cert`.